nibNibras/nibNibras/README.md

 # Hi, 👋 I'm Nibras!

 👩‍💻 Software Engineer sharing about my journey and learnings in tech<br/>
-👩‍🎓 Studied at the Monash University, Australia<br/>
+👩‍🎓 Studied at the SMK Negeri 1 Surabaya<br/>
 📝 Currently learning about data analytics and database!<br/>

 #  Tech Stack 💻